jeastman/docker-zcs-dev-machine/README.md

 # Overview

-This provides a container with ZCS installed and configured for development work.
+This provides a container with ZCS + SOLR installed and configured for development work.

 ## Installing Docker